Latest LinkedIn Algorithm Updates Every Tech Professional Should Know

 Every piece of content has a unique total market that it can potentially reach.
 You need to ask yourself, “Who am I trying to reach with this?” and give some thought to the answer.

 LinkedIn is considering this as well.
 It analyses each post by asking, essentially, “Who is this relevant to?”
-Sometimes the answer is rather limited; for example, if you’ve shared something about your family, the system may determine that it’s only of interest to your closest friends and family.
+Sometimes the answer is rather limited.
+For instance, if you’ve shared something about your family, the system may determine that it’s only of interest to your closest kin.
 Alternatively, the system may start displaying your message inside the relevant community because you discussed B2B marketing.

 Xiong advises other creators to consider how they might share the knowledge they’ve gained with others.
 She says, “That is the kind of thing that will likely get you to reach the right audience as well.”